egordon9dev/Base-Converter/README.md

 # Base-Converter
-This is a mini project that can convert a number from a base(2 - 36) to a base (2 - 36);
+This is a mini project that can convert a number from a base(2 - 36) to a base (2 - 36).
+It does this recursively.